 CyberGhost prides itself with a straightforward and intuitive user interface for its Mac client, as well as many other outstanding features that will make you opt for this VPN vendor instead of any other.

-First of all, it has more than 6,500 servers in over 110 locations, allowing you to attain high speeds, download torrents, and access to all sorts of localised content like Netflix, BBC iPlayer, Hulu, Amazon Prime, Disney+, ESPN, Vudu, Hulu, FOX, Showtime, Canal+… The list is huge.
+First of all, it has more than 6,500 servers in 112 locations, allowing you to attain high speeds, download torrents, and access to all sorts of localized content like Netflix, BBC iPlayer, Hulu, Amazon Prime, Disney+, ESPN, Vudu, Hulu, FOX, Showtime, Canal+… The list is huge.

 Needless to say, your privacy is protected with all the usual security measures often found in a big VPN name - strong encryption, a kill switch, as well as some extras like a blocker of ads, malware, and trackers.

-Support is available via live chat if you run into any issues, and there’s a 45-day money-back guarantee if you're not 100 per cent satisfied with the service.
+Support is available via live chat if you run into any issues, and there’s a 45-day money-back guarantee if you're not 100 percent satisfied with the service.
+There is also a free trial but it's very short, lasting only for 24 hours.

 NordVPN is a veteran in the VPN sphere, with clients to fit quite a few platforms.
 One of them is the Mac app which provides users with more choice in comparison to many, although both this app and the iOS one may feel a bit basic.